 Planting plants help make the landscape of a home seem like a private oasis.
 However, paying a landscaping company to do the work can be quite pricey!
-With a little know-how, some smart buying tips, and hard work, any home exterior can have a pristine look.
+With a bit of know-how, clever buying tips, and hard work, any home exterior can have a pristine look.

 Using Trees for your landscape

 Where can all of these plants be found at a low cost?
-Many creative home-landscapers have found excellent ways to complete the job on a very small budget.
-Some landscapers exchange with other home-owners.
+Many creative home-landscapers have found excellent ways to complete the job on a tiny budget.
+Some landscapers exchange with other homeowners.
 Many varieties need "thinning" throughout their life cycle.
-This process involves breaking the underground structure of the plant to prevent over-crowding.
-Many home-owners are willing to give away plants like hostas and flower bulbs to maintain the yard.
+This process involves breaking the underground structure of the plant to prevent overcrowding.
+Many homeowners are willing to give away plants like hostas and flower bulbs to maintain the yard.
 Another excellent method of plant procurement is checking falling prices at nurseries and other stores.
 Different varieties are staggered throughout the selling season in the spring and summer.
 It is often easy to find heavily discounted prices for any number of varieties.
 Be sure to check reduced items toward the middle and end of summer.
 All growing things must go by that time, and store managers are willing to make deals.

 Landscaping is truly rewarding when the job is finished.
 By breaking the task into smaller sections, purchasing at discounted nurseries, and doing the work personally, much money is saved.
 The aesthetic reminder of a well-landscaped yard is well worth it!